 - 3/4 cup superfine sugar (see note below)

 - 3/4 cup semisweet chocolate chips

 - Set racks in upper and lower thirds of the oven and preheat oven to 350°F. Line two baking sheets with parchment paper.

 - In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites, cream of tartar and salt on medium-high speed (or high speed if using a hand mixer) until the egg whites are frothy, white (instead of translucent) and hold a soft peak when the whisk is lifted out of the bowl, 45-60 seconds.
 Continue to beat on medium-high speed, adding the sugar very gradually, taking about 2 minutes to add it all.
-Beat for 1-2 minutes more, until the meringue is glossy and holds a stiff peak when the whisk is lifted out of the bowl.
-Beat in the vanilla extract, then fold in the chocolate chips with a rubber spatula.
+Beat for 1 to 2 minutes more, until the meringue is glossy and holds a stiff peak when the whisk is lifted out of the bowl.
+Beat in the vanilla extract.
+Set 3 tablespoons of the chocolate chips aside.
+Add the remaining chocolate chips to the meringue and fold with a rubber spatula to combine.
 Do not overmix.

-- Use two soup spoons to drop heaping tablespoons on the prepared baking sheets (they won't spread so place them about an inch apart).
-Place the cookies in the oven, shut the door and turn the oven off.
-Leave the cookies in the oven for at least 8 hours or overnight to cook.
+- Use two soup spoons to drop heaping tablespoons of the meringue onto the prepared baking sheets (they won't spread so place them about an inch apart).
+Dot the meringues with the reserved chocolate chips.
+Place the meringues in the oven, shut the door, and turn the oven off.
+Leave the meringues in the oven for at least 8 hours or overnight to cook.
 When completely cool, store in an airtight container.